DEIB-GECO/GMQL/docs/Configutations.md

 > - GMQL Engine can be connected to several repositories types; such as Local repository, [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) repository, or Remote repository.
 Currently, only one repository type can be set for each installation.
 > - The genomic engine can run on several types of implementations.
 The supported implementations are: [Apache Spark](http://spark.apache.org/), [Apache Flink](https://flink.apache.org/), and [SciDB](http://www.paradigm4.com/). the default one is Spark.
 > - Apache Spark, and Flink can have one of three Launchers: LOCAL, CLUSTER, and REMOTE_CLUSTER.
-The remote cluster is executed though calls through web services (enabled for Spark though [Livy](http://livy.io/)).
+The remote cluster is executed though calls through web services (enabled for Spark through [Livy](http://livy.io/)).